gamma-delta/cogs/README.md

 ## Serde Support

-By enabling the crate feature `serde`, Directions and Coords can be (de)serialized.
+By enabling the crate feature `serde`, most things in the crate can be (de)serialized.